 NFL Bet Types - How To Bet on the NFL

-Any sportsbook serving US bettors will specialize in legal NFL betting as a matter of course.
-Thus, when you visit a reputable online oddsmaker, you can expect to see all kinds of NFL bet types available.
+Any sportsbook serving the US will specialize in legal NFL betting.
+Thus, when you visit a reputable online bookmaker, you can expect to see all kinds of National Football League odds available.

 Of course, given how much money is wagered on professional football, those new to America's favorite game might be overwhelmed with all the choices on hand.

-To get you in shape for NFL prop betting this season, we’ve provided examples, and a detailed explanation for each type of prop bet you’ll encounter when legally betting on NFL football this year.
-Additionally, we’ve also included our recommended list of the best NFL prop betting sites, so you can see all the proposition wagers offered for yourself.
+To get you in shape for this season, we’ve provided examples and a detailed explanation for each type of wager you’ll encounter at NFL sportsbooks this year.
+Additionally, we’ve also included our recommended list of the best football gambling sites so you can see all the odds and lines offered for yourself.

 Bovada Sportsbook